25 Collocations that Describe Personality

-Do you have a tendency to exaggerate or are you brutally honest? 😐 Learn the meanings of 25 expressions which describe personality which are natural English expressions for people’s qualities and character..
+Do you have a tendency to exaggerate or are you brutally honest? 😐 Learn the meanings of 25 collocations that describe personality, which are natural English expressions for people’s qualities and character.

 Ex: They didn’t like him.
 He was a bad company.

 Have a tendency to exaggerate / lose his/her temper / make snap (quick) decisions